MOARdV/AvionicsSystems/README.md

 My development on RasterPropMonitor has stopped.
 I have announced that it is available if another modder wants to pick it up, since I have done nothing with the mod since KSP 1.4.0 came out.

+## How do I Build MAS?

+The [Building MAS](https://github.com/MOARdV/AvionicsSystems/blob/master/BuildingMAS.md) document provides links to required components and steps to build MAS for yourself.

 ## Other questions?

 Look at the [FAQ](https://github.com/MOARdV/AvionicsSystems/wiki/FAQ) on the wiki.
 I may have already come up with an answer.
 If not, please ask.